Blitz3DFASM/Blitz3DFASMSDK/README.md

     * res.inc - contain resources description
 * \examples - contain a few examples
 * \help\asm_commands - contain few examples from help that match the commands in the [Documentation repository](https://blitz3dfasm.github.io/Blitz3DFASMSDK_HELP/help/asm_commands/index.htm).
+* \media - contains media files like: sounds, images, models, textures, which are used in the examples located in the help\ folder

 # Typical Blitz3D Assembler x86 appliction source code